paul-caron/go_file_server/readme.md

 ```

 ### Start
-Execute a compiled binary of server.go or run uncompiled "server.go".
+Execute a compiled binary of server.go or run it uncompiled.
 ```
 go run server.go
 ```